Paul Ingrassia (lawyer): Racial views

 Ingrassia has described "straight White men" as an intellectually superior group that should be prioritized in education.
+In 2023, he called for reparations from the descendants of slaves to the descendants of slave owners.

 In October 2025, Politico published text messages from a group chat with Republican "operatives and influencers" in which Ingrassia made numerous racist statements.
 In the messages, which were verified by Politico, Ingrassia wrote that Martin Luther King Jr. "was the 1960s George Floyd" and that his holiday should be "tossed into the seventh circle of Hell".
-He used an Italian slur for Black people while calling for the discontinuation of all US holidays related to Black culture and history, adding that "Blacks behave that way because that's their natural state" and that "all of Africa is a shithole".
-In reference to Vivek Ramaswamy, Ingrassia wrote, "Never trust a Chinaman or Indian"; he also stated that "We need competent white men in positions of leadership" while rejecting the notion that "all men are created equal".
+He used an Italian slur for Black people while calling for the discontinuation of all African-American holidays, adding that "Blacks behave that way because that's their natural state" and that "all of Africa is a shithole".
+In reference to Vivek Ramaswamy, Ingrassia wrote, "Never trust a Chinaman or Indian"; he also stated that, "We need competent white men in positions of leadership", while rejecting the notion that "all men are created equal".
 When another participant in the chat compared him to the Hitler Youth, Ingrassia responded, "I do have a Nazi streak in me from time to time, I will admit it."
 His attorney initially suggested the texts could be satirical or manipulated, later stating that authentication of the messages was "extremely difficult" and declining to confirm their authenticity.

-Conspiracy theories
+Foreign affairs

-Ingrassia has referred to the October 7 attacks as a psychological operation.
-On the anniversary of the September 11 attacks, he shared a video from Alex Jones espousing a conspiracy theory that the United States government had advance knowledge of the attacks.
+Ingrassia has referred to the Hamas's October 7 attacks on Israel as a psychological operation meant to distract from the celebration of Columbus Day.
+Ingrassia later described the attack as "an atrocity, a tragedy" and denied allegations of antisemitism.